-Child Trust Fund Maturities
+Your Child Trust Fund will soon mature

 The Child Trust Fund was a new way of saving, launched by the government in September 2002.
 All children born from then until 2nd January 2011 received a voucher of up to £500 to invest into a Child Trust Fund savings plan, with the money locked away until your 18th birthday.